 Chandra L. Jackson’s research focuses on the epidemiology, prevention and control of obesity and type 2 diabetes.
 Her past work highlighted the potential for health information technology to improve diabetes care as well as racial/ethnic differences in 1) overweight/obesity trends within levels of educational attainment and 2) obesity-related mortality.
 As a Yerby Postdoctoral Fellow, she is working with Drs.
 Frank Hu and Ichiro Kawachi to investigate the role of suboptimal diet and lifestyle as modifiable contributors to the disproportionate obesity and diabetes risk experienced by traditionally under-resourced populations.
 By centering her research objectives on identifying modifiable, social determinants of both obesity and its publically- and policy-relevant health and social consequences across the life span, she plans to contribute to the translation of epidemiologic findings into interventions and policies that address structural, macro-level as well as individual-level barriers to achieving and maintaining a healthy weight.
 This approach will contribute to an overall obesity prevention strategy in addition to the elimination of preventable obesity-related disparities.
 To begin accomplishing these objectives, she is analyzing data from the Nurses’ Health Study I and II as well as the National Health Interview Survey, and plans to utilize data from the Jackson Heart Study, Black Women’s Health Study and Southern Communities Cohort Study.

 Regina is a postdoctoral fellow at the Harvard School of Public Health whose research focuses on microbial ecology and metagenomics.
 She is currently using metagenomic sequencing methods to characterize the microbial communities present on surfaces within an urban transportation system.
 Her postdoctoral mentors are Dr. Curtis Huttenhower and Dr. Marc Lipsitch.
-Prior to the postdoctoral fellowship, she completed her Ph.D. dissertation on host-pathogen interactions of the sexual stage of the malaria parasite Plasmodium falciparum.
+Previously, she completed her Ph.D dissertation on host-pathogen interactions of the sexual stage of the malaria parasite Plasmodium falciparum.

 Erica’s research focuses on understanding risk factors associated with aggressive subtypes of breast cancer, cancer metastasis, and elucidating racial and ethnic disparities in cancer.
 She is particularly interested in early life exposures, body size/obesity, and molecular biomarkers.
 As a Yerby Postdoctoral Fellow she will work on projects related to delays in follow-up of abnormal mammograms, mediators of racial disparities in breast cancer survival, predictors of mammographic breast density, and the relationship between vitamin D and body size and risk of breast cancer subtypes.
 Her primary research mentor is Dr. Rulla Tamimi.